-In most regional-scale models, it is commonplace for the potential evapotranspiration (PET) to be calculated by the model based on climatic input such as maximum and minimum temperature.
-The District should consider the usefulness of incorporating calculation of PET into the RSM, rather than specifying it as input data, especially since fairly simple relationships currently are being used to estimate PET.
+In most regional-scale models, it is commonplace for the potential evapotranspiration (PET) to be calculated based on climatic input such as maximum and minimum temperature.
+The SFWMD should consider incorporating the calculation of PET into the RSM, rather than specifying it as input data, especially since there are fairly simple relationships currently in use to estimate PET.
 PET might vary temporally in a long-term model application, particularly as land-use changes and ecosystem-restoration practices are implemented.
-Furthermore, the inclusion of PET calculations in the model would allow the consideration of climate-variability scenarios.
-If historical PET estimates were derived using different methodologies than incorporated in the RSM, then it would be appropriate to include the historical PETs as input to the RSM.
-In addition, if computation of PET within the model significantly increases the RSM run time or it is desirable to maintain a fixed PET data set to apply to several models, then calculation of the PET outside of the RSM would be justified.
-The Panel concurs with the District response to consider PET calculation inside the model as a future enhancement.
+Furthermore, the inclusion of PET calculations in the model would allow the simulation of climate-variability scenarios.
+If historical PET estimates were derived using different methodologies than those incorporated in the RSM, then it would be appropriate to include the historical PETs as input.
+In addition, if computation of PET within the model significantly increases the run time or it is desirable to apply a fixed PET to several models, then calculation of the PET outside of the RSM would be justified.
+The Panel concurs with the SFWMD response to consider PET calculation inside the model as a future enhancement.

 The Management Simulation Engine (MSE) is essential for developing management protocols for the complex operations of the main hydraulic structures in South Florida.
 This well-documented component of the RSM is designed to optimize operation of hydraulic structures to achieve some desired outcome.
-Given the constraint of a daily time step in the SFRSM implementation, it is problematic to translate the MSE-recommended daily-averaged operation of hydraulic structures to the sub-daily operation of the hydraulic structures.
-The MSE is still under development and its effectiveness in achieving water-management objectives will need to be demonstrated.
+Given the constraint of a daily time step in the SFRSM implementation, it is problematic to translate the MSE-recommended daily-averaged operation of hydraulic structures to their sub-daily operation.
+The MSE is still under development and its effectiveness in achieving watermanagement objectives will need to be demonstrated.
 Operational features of the hydraulic structures could potentially be modified to incorporate the MSE algorithms, thereby producing a much more efficient water management system in South Florida.

 The shear-stress effects of winds on surface flows are not accounted for in the RSM.
 Slowly varying flows are potentially subject to wind forcing that could cause setup, particularly in sparsely vegetated wetland sloughs, in lakes and reservoirs, and in canal segments between water-control structures.
-Given that wind forcing is not accounted for in reservoirs and lakes, this omission could be particularly problematic in the SFRSM in that Lake Okeechobee is treated as a reservoir.
-Winds effects on Florida Bay are an important forcing mechanism that produces backwater effects along the coast.
+Given that wind forcing is not accounted for in reservoirs and lakes, this omission could be particularly problematic in the SFRSM implementation, as Lake Okeechobee is treated as a reservoir.
+Wind effects on Florida Bay are an important forcing mechanism, producing backwater effects along the coast.
 The present conceptual framework of the RSM excludes treatment of wind-stress forcing in all watermovers.
-The peer-review panel recognizes that the effects of wind stress on regional-scale water elevations is likely to be small, and that the RSM provides the same functionality with respect to wind stress as the currently used South Florida Water Management Model (SFWMM).
-The District should remain open to including wind stress in the RSM if future experience indicates that such a refinement is necessary.
+The Panel recognizes that the effects of wind stress on regional-scale water surface elevations is likely to be small, and that the RSM provides the same wind stress functionality as the currently used model, the SFWMM.
+The SFWMD should remain open to including wind stress in the RSM if future experience indicates that such a refinement is necessary.

-Conveyance in sloughs traversing through overland-flow cells is not accounted for; sloughs are treated simply as surface depressions in the storage-volume relationship of the RSM.
-Therefore, representation of the ridge and slough wetland landscape needs to be factored into the mesh-generation and flow-simulation processes.
+Conveyance in sloughs traversing overland-flow cells is not accounted for; sloughs are treated simply as surface depressions in the storage-volume relationship of the RSM.
+Representation of the ridge and slough wetland landscape needs to be factored into the mesh-generation and flow-simulation processes.
 Similarly, patchiness in vegetation density can lead to heterogeneity and anisotropy in conveyance.
-The District plans to conduct research into implementing transmissivity and conveyance as tensors or design detailed HPMs to capture resistance heterogeneity in the mesh.
+The SFWMD plans to conduct research into implementing transmissivity and conveyance as tensors or design detailed HPMs to capture resistance heterogeneity.